-As of February 24, 2012 we had thirteen full-time, three part-time employees and four contractors.
-Most employees were based in Oregon.
+As of October 5, 2012 we had thirteen full-time employees, three part-time employees and four contractors.
+Most of the Company's employees are based in Oregon.

 The Chief Executive Officer and Chief Financial Officer are based out of the Seattle, Washington office.